aleixo-dev/Aleixo-Dev/README.md

 - 👨‍💻 I'm Android Developer, developing native applications for Android using **Kotlin** and **Java**
 - 🫡 Programming Enthusiast.
-- 🚀 I have fun creating Android Applications, plugins for Minecraft and create my own APIs Restful.
+- 🚀 I have fun creating Android Applications and plugins for Minecraft.

 <div align="start">
  <a href-"https://github.com/aleixo-dev">